On the Convergence and Calibration of Deep Learning with Differential Privacy: Continuous-time Convergence of DP Gradient Descent

-\textbf{Layerwise Clipping.} We additionally analyze another widely used clipping -- the \textit{layerwise} clipping \cite{abadi2016deep,mcmahan2017learning,phan2017adaptive}.
-Unlike the flat clipping, the layerwise clipping upper bounds the $r$-th layer's gradient vector by a layer-denpendent norm $R_r$, as demonstrated in \Cref{alg:layerwise}.
+\paragraph{Layerwise clipping style.} We additionally analyze another per-sample clipping style -- the \textit{layerwise} clipping \citep{abadi2016deep,mcmahan2017learning,phan2017adaptive}.
+Unlike the flat clipping, the layerwise clipping upper bounds the $r$-th layer's gradient vector by a layer-dependent norm $R_r$.
 Therefore, the DP-GD and its gradient flow with this layerwise clipping are:

 Then the loss dynamics is obtained by the chain rules: